SPONSOR A RESIDENT DOG

 No interest from potential adopters

-Although our space for resident dogs is limited, when we commit to a senior German Shepherd resident dog it is for the duration of that dog's life.
-And while they are with us, they receive top-notch care which includes regular vet check-ups and medical attention, high-quality food and treats, plenty of orthopedic pillows to rest on, brand name harness' and wheel carts (for those who need them), constant supervision as they are rarely left alone, plenty of outdoor space for short, frequent walks in the fresh country air, toys for those who want to play, and most of all lots of love and affection.
+Although our space for resident dogs is limited, when we commit to a senior German Shepherd resident dog, it is for the duration of that dog's life.
+And while they are with us, they receive top-notch care, which includes regular vet check-ups and medical attention, high-quality food and treats, plenty of orthopedic pillows to rest on, brand-name harnesses' and wheelchairs (for those who need them), constant supervision as they are rarely left alone, plenty of outdoor space for short, frequent walks in the fresh country air, toys for those who want to play, and most of all lots of love and affection.
 In short, when we agree to take on an abandoned senior German Shepherd, we commit to the fullest extent and treat them like they are our own because they are.

 CURRENTLY IN OUR CARE

-Brandi is a 12-year-old, darling little girl whose owner left her "temporarily" at a friend's house and never came back for her.
-She was then surrendered to the Lakeland, FL SPCA who then contacted up for help.
+Brandi is a 14-year-old, darling little girl whose owner left her "temporarily" at a friend's house and never came back for her.
+She was then surrendered to the Lakeland, FL SPCA, who then contacted up for help.
 Brandi arrived at the sanctuary on January 19, 2018.

 Brandi's favorite things are: